adamchalmers/blog/content/what-are-extensions.md

 Extensions aren't as common in Tonic, because the problem of "how do I pass whatever types of parameters I want into my handlers" has an easier answer: just use fields of `self`.

 But!
-That won't always work, because `self` is shared between every invocation of every handler.
-What if you want to pass a value for one request, specifically?
-For example, giving it log context.
+That won't always work, because `self` is shared between every invocation of every handler. `self` is great for _server state_, because every request to the server can read or mutate it.
+But what if you want to pass a value for one request, specifically? _Request state_, you could say.
+Here's an example.

 At Cloudflare we use structured logging (every log line has to be a JSON object, so they can be aggregated and filtered).
 I want to make sure that every log emitted by my handler logs some important context about the request, e.g. its URI, the User-Agent, and a unique-per-request ID.
+This is all _request state_ -- each request has a different value of these fields from other requests.
+Obviously storing this data in `self` won't work.

-(aside: all the following code is [on GitHub](https://github.com/adamchalmers/tonic-extensions/blob/master/src/request_context.rs) in a full example project)
+(aside: all the following code is [on GitHub](https://github.com/adamchalmers/tonic-extensions/blob/master/src/request_context.rs) in a full example project.
+I'm going to explain it piece-by-piece here, but you  in a full example project.
+You might prefer reading it there, or in your IDE)

 It's easy to extract this information from the HTTP request, and using [slog][slog] it's easy to create a logger instance that always logs those fields.